by Maria Russo in Shows, December 5th, 2012

 Find out which ingredient was your top choice and who won the challenge

 by Allison Milam in In Season, December 5th, 2012

 The Food for the Southern Soul Pantry Gift Box is the perfect starter kit for all things Southern cooking.
 Featuring vegetable soup, pickled okra, stone ground grits and barbecue mustard sauce, this box will give you a true taste of the South Carolina Lowcountry.

-You can buy your own Smart Prep System, or enter in the comment field below for a chance to win one.
-To enter: Tell us your favorite kind of marinade in the comments.
-We’re giving away a Smart Prep System to three lucky, randomly selected commenters.
+You can buy your own box here, or enter in the comment field below for a chance to win one.
+To enter: Tell us your favorite Southern dish in the comments.
+We’re giving away pantry gift boxes to two lucky, randomly selected commenters.

 Read official rules before entering

 by Toby Amidor in Uncategorized, December 5th, 2012